http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 better.
 The new `http4k-tools` namespace is the new home for all developer tooling modules, and we've promoted `http4k-tools-traffic-capture` as the first module in this space - it allows you to capture and replay HTTP traffic to/from a folder structure or any other source you can think of!

-#### Holy Hot Reload Batman!

-The http4k Template namespace has supported HotReload for a while, but this only supported the templating layer.
-We've made this better and you can now hot reload your entire application, including the routing layer.
-This is a game changer for using http4k with libraries like KotlinX HTML or HTMX/Datastar, where you can now see your changes in real time.
-Check it out at `http4k-tools-hotreload`.

 #### Bridging the divide to http4k